Pat & Anne Stotesbery

 Proprietors & Vintners

-As hands-on vintners, Pat and Anne Stotesbery have worked shoulder to shoulder for more than two decades building Ladera into one of Napa Valley’s most highly regarded wineries, with a reputation for making compelling mountain Cabernet Sauvignons, as well as sophisticated Sauvignon Blancs, Pinot Noirs and Chardonnays.
-While many wineries have embraced the potential of mountain grapes to create extremely big and powerful wines, the Stotesberys have long championed a more balanced and layered expression of Cabernet Sauvignon, where bright fresh aromas and pure varietal flavors are supported by silky tannins and a lovely structure—a style that they have also embraced in the other varietals they work with.
-“We have always made wines that are authentic to what we value and appreciate—wines that we are proud to share over a meal with fellow vintners and other friends,” says Anne.
+As hands-on vintners, Pat and Anne Stotesbery have dedicated more than two decades building Ladera into one of Napa Valley’s most esteemed wineries, with a reputation for making exceptional mountain Cabernet Sauvignons.
+While many wineries focus on mountain grapes to create extremely powerful wines, the Stotesberys champion a more complex and balanced style, where bright, fresh aromas and pure varietal flavors are accentuated by silky tannins and sophisticated structures.
+“We make wines that are authentic to what we value and appreciate—wines that we are proud to share over a meal with friends,” says Anne.